G E Mustard

 Provenance: Lou Pellegrini Collection

 One prominent west coast digger says that he dug two examples of these mustards in San Francisco, and one in Stockton, California.
 All three were open tube pontil base jars.
 One example was a very deep teal glass and the other two were very light aquamarine glass.
-In all likelihood, these bottles were Midwestern or Eastern made in St. Louis or Philadelphia.
-It is doubtful that it was imported from England or France.
+Over the years, a few others have been dug in the Cincinnati area, as well as shards or damaged examples.

 See the museum example of an embossed “G K” mustard jar.